-As noted, the data for non-metropolitan are mapped by SLA.
+As noted above, the data for non-metropolitan areas in Queensland is mapped by SLA.
 SLAs which are predominantly urban centres (towns) have been separately identified and located on the maps as a circle.
 Many urban centres are not separate SLAs.